 If there are lots of people interested in the property and the seller receives a lot of interest and numerous offers on the property, an estate agent often asks all interested buyers to submit a sealed bid or ‘best and final’ offer by a certain deadline.

 When making your sealed bid, be careful not to pay over-the-odds for the property, but be mindful that somebody could make an offer higher than yours.
 Doing some research on its value and similar house prices can help when it comes to making a realistic offer that is likely to be accepted.
-Read our top tips on buying a home using sealed bids to ensure you get ahead of the competition.

 Other terms associated with ‘gazumping’